minegazioglu/CatSplitEnc/README.md

 # CatSplitEnc
-Encode categorical variables with split information of decision Tree
+Encode categorical variables with split information of decision tree